acenet-arc/cpp_as_a_second_language/_episodes/inheritance.md

 We have so far been using our `Vector` class to store some number of integers.
 However, what if we instead wanted to have a vector that we could use for 3D positions, would we have to build a new class to do this from scratch or could we somehow reuse what we have already done for our more general `Vector` class?
 The answer is yes we can reuse much of what we have already done, and we can do that using **inheritance**.

-As a starting point lets copy our previous program.
+As a starting point let's copy our previous program.
 ~~~
 $ cp operator.cpp inheritance.cpp
 $ nano inheritance.cpp
 ~~~
 {: .bash}

 Then modify it to add a new class `Vec3` which inherits our previous `Vector` class.
 Another way of saying this is that the `Vec3` class is a derived class from the base class `Vector`.
-You can specify that one class will inherit another classes member variables and functions by adding a `:` after the new class name in the class declaration followed by an access method `public`, `private` or `protected` and then the name of the class to be inherited.
+You can specify that one class will inherit another class's member variables and functions by adding a `:` after the new class name in the class declaration followed by an access method `public`, `private` or `protected` and then the name of the class to be inherited.

 ~~~
 #include <iostream>